A Book on Ethics and the Philosophy of Values

 1/ Extension of the Domain of Love

 What is love?
 To begin, we might define it simply as a feeling of pleasure experienced either at the thought of or in the presence of the beloved.
-This prompts the question: what is the nature of the ‘beloved’ we refer to?
+This prompts the question: what is the nature of the 'beloved' we have in mind?
 Or, put differently, what can be loved?

-For Kant, things cannot be loved; as mere means, they lack the dignity required to be the object of such a feeling.
-By contrast, persons, as ends in themselves, are capable of being loved.
+For Kant, things cannot be loved; as mere means, they lack the dignity required to serve as the object of such a feeling.
+Persons, by contrast, as ends in themselves, are capable of being loved.

 The idea I propose, however, is that things can indeed be loved and that, ultimately, any content of meaning=X can serve as a potential object of love.
-For instance, nature, though not a person, can be loved: it is loved by the walker gazing in wonder at the forest, by the ecologist taking action to protect it, and so on.
-Similarly, music can be loved—by the child squeaking a bow on the violin with clumsy hands, by the virtuoso pianist interpreting Beethoven’s Moonlight Sonata, and by the audience.
+Nature, for instance, though not a person, can be loved: it is loved by the walker gazing in wonder at the forest, by the ecologist taking action to protect it, and so on.
+Music, too, can be loved—by the child squeaking a bow on the violin with clumsy hands, by the virtuoso pianist interpreting Beethoven's Moonlight Sonata, and by the audience.

-This phenomenon is commonplace: countless things appear to be loved by us, as previously noted 1.
+This is a commonplace phenomenon: countless things appear to be loved by us, as previously noted 1.
 Everything, including the absurd and even the immoral, seems to be loved by at least some individuals.

-Thus, we may propose that love is not solely a relationship between two human beings, or even two minds, but rather between a mind and any content of meaning=X.
+We may therefore propose that love is not solely a relationship between two human beings, or even two minds, but rather between a mind and any content of meaning=X.

 What is the nature of this relationship?
-At first glance, it appears to be a feeling of pleasure, seemingly aligning love closely with desire.
+At first glance, it appears to be a feeling of pleasure, which might seem to bring love close to desire.
 Can these two concepts be equated?
-I do not believe so, and I will endeavour to explain why.
+I do not think so, and I shall endeavour to explain why.

 2/ The Reduction of Love to Desire

-We might summarise this notion by suggesting that love is merely desire fulfilled.
-However, it becomes evident that Hobbes’ subtle distinction is insufficient to differentiate the two concepts, as he explicitly states he perceives only one.
-Furthermore, Hobbes’ definition of love fails to distinguish it from desire: Of love, by which is understood the joy man takes in the fruition of any present good
+This amounts to saying that love is merely desire fulfilled.
+It is clear, however, that Hobbes' subtle distinction is insufficient to differentiate the two concepts, since he explicitly states he perceives only one.
+Moreover, Hobbes' definition of love does nothing to distinguish it from desire: Of love, by which is understood the joy man takes in the fruition of any present good 3.

-It may be a feature of subjectivism, as we have defined it 4, to emphasise desire while reducing love to desire.
+It may be a feature of subjectivism, as we have defined it 4, to place emphasis on desire while reducing love to it.

-This does, however, equate desire with love if we consider that joy arises from advancing towards greater perfection and that what I desire is what I call good, evil, or perfection.
+This does, however, effectively equate desire with love, if we consider that joy arises from advancing towards greater perfection and that what I desire is what I call good, evil, or perfection.

-Thus, love seems to be nothing more than desire, albeit desire with a particular focus on the desired object.
+Love thus appears to amount to nothing more than desire—desire, that is, with a particular focus on the desired object.

 1. Book II, I, B